sidonieB/Workflows/2_target_capture_data_analysis.md

 intron/*_supercontig.fasta
 as it is used for deep stats done with my script (HybPiper_stats_general_2.txt)
 ```
-This can (should) be done in a slurm script, using the sample name list, see the example_scripts folder.
+This can (should) be done in a slurm script, using the sample name list, see the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md).

 ### Running long or heavy jobs